VasiliyKolihalov/FatNetLib/docs/2-essentials/6-middlewares.md

 After reordering:
 ![](images/after-reordering.drawio.png)

-If we set the order in modules, then it is desirable to do this at the very latest steps.
+If you set the order in modules, then it is desirable to do this at the very latest steps.
 Since middlewares can be dependencies and must be registered before being ordered in the correct order.
 The order which is set by the `FatNetLibBuilder`, has the highest priority.